22-Maya/AuraApp/README.md

-# Aura
+# AuraApp 🌈
+*A minimalist iOS journaling app that blends self-reflection with sentiment analysis to support emotional well-being.*

-Aura is an iOS mobile app designed to help you better understand and track your moods through journaling.
-Harnessing the power of Apple’s Natural Language framework, Aura analyzes the sentiment of your journal entries to provide insights into your emotional well-being over time.
+Aura is designed to help users better understand their mental and emotional patterns.
+Through intuitive journaling and automatic mood analysis powered by Apple’s Natural Language framework, Aura creates a private space to reflect and grow.

+---

-## Features
+## ✨ Features

+- 📝 **Simple Journaling**
-- **Simple Journaling:** Record your thoughts and feelings in a secure, private space.
+  Log your thoughts and emotions in a secure, distraction-free space.

+- 💬 **Sentiment Analysis**
-- **Sentiment Analysis:** Each entry is automatically analyzed for sentiment (positive, negative, or balanced) using Apple’s advanced Natural Language framework.
+  Automatically detects the tone of each journal entry — positive, negative, or neutral — using Apple’s advanced Natural Language framework.
-- **Mood Tracking:** Visualize your mood trends with an easy to read pie chart
-- **Privacy First:** Your personal data stays safe and secure on your device.
-- **Intuitive Design:** A clean, minimal interface focused on your experience.

-## How It Works

-1. **Write a Journal Entry:** Open the app and jot down how you’re feeling or anything on your mind.
-2. **Automatic Sentiment Analysis:** Aura uses Apple’s Natural Language framework to determine the tone of your entry.
-3. **Mood Visualization:** Instantly see your mood for the day and track changes over time with built-in analytics.
-4. **Reflect and Grow:** Use insights from your journaling to reflect on patterns and foster emotional growth.
+- 📊 **Mood Visualization** *(in progress)*
+  Planned mood insights and pie chart summaries help users visualize emotional trends over time.

+- 🔐 **Privacy by Design**
+  All data stays local to your device, ensuring your entries remain personal and protected.

+- 🎨 **Minimalist Design**
+  Built with SwiftUI, Aura focuses on a calming and intuitive experience, making journaling feel natural and inviting.

+---

-## Technology
+## 🛠️ Tech Stack

 - **Language:** Swift, SwiftUI
-- **Sentiment Analysis:** Apple Natural Language framework (NLTagger, NLSentimentClassifier)
+- **Sentiment Analysis:** Apple Natural Language framework
+  - `NLTagger`, `NLSentimentClassifier`
+- **Architecture:** MVVM
-- **Data Storage:** Swift Data
+- **Data Storage:** SwiftData *(planned)*
+- **Platform:** iOS

+---

+## 🌿 How It Works

+1. **Write a Journal Entry**
+   Jot down your thoughts or experiences — no character limits, no judgment.

+2. **Sentiment Analysis**
+   Aura instantly analyzes your text using on-device natural language processing to determine its emotional tone.

+3. **Mood Reflection** *(upcoming)*
+   Insights and charts will help users reflect on their emotional state over time.

+---

+## 🧠 About the Project

+AuraApp was developed as part of my journey with **Google Code Next** to create tech that supports personal well-being.
+As someone passionate about mental health and thoughtful design, I wanted to build a space where users could process emotions and grow in self-awareness.

+---

+Designed and developed by **Maya Itskovich**